raspberrypilearning/button-switch-scratch-pi/en/step_7.md

 --- /print-only ---

-You will need to wire up three LEDs (preferably different colours) and a button.
+You need to wire up three LEDs (preferably different colours) and a button.

 ![Three LEDs and a button](images/whichLED_3LEDsAnd1button.png)

-To keep the code simple, connect the LEDs to three consecutive number GPIO pins, e.g. 4, 5 and 6.
+To keep the code simple, connect the LEDs to three consecutive number GPIO pins, e.g. 4, 5, and 6.

-NOTE: In addition to using the drop down box, you can also specify an LED number by dropping in a variable block as shown below.
+NOTE: In addition to using the drop-down box, you can also specify an LED number by dropping in a variable block, as shown below.

 ```blocks3
 turn LED (my variable) [on v] :: extension